Restaurants in Lithuania

 Fast food in Lithuania (pizzas and burgers)

 If you prefer international fast food to culinary adventures, you may use McDonald's and its Finnish competitor Hesburger.
-There are a few Pizza Hut, KFC, and Subway parlors.
-In general, the worldwide chain presence is low-key in Lithuania with none having more than 10 outlets (with the exception of Hesburger, which is a regional rather than worldwide chain).
+There are a few Pizza Hut, KFC, Domino's, Burger King, and Subway parlors.
+In general, the worldwide chain presence is low-key in Lithuania, although "McDonald's" has expanded lately.

 Certain local chains have been more successful.
 Pizzerias are extremely popular with 4 large local chains (Čili Pica, CanCan Pizza, Pizza Express, and Charlie Pizza) and many smaller ones that usually concentrate either on cheaper and less tasty pizzas or on more-expensive-than-mainstream options.
 You can order food home (or to a hotel) from each of them.
-The main pizzeria chains serve other meals besides pizzas but usually, these is less tasty.
+The main pizzeria chains serve other meals besides pizzas but usually, pizzas are what they excel at the most.
 In some of the pizzerias, you may also get Italian pasta, but this is not always the case.

 Most locally-owned restaurants (even the fast food ones) tend to offer a rather long menu with many meals, often even combining multiple cuisines.